datorama/SuiteNG/README.md

       User property: verbose
 ```

+## Notes

+* Currently only suite files for TestNG framework supported
+* Project should include dependency of maven-surefire-plugin

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)